 - 1 cup water

-- 2 TB butter, plus more to serve
+- 2 tablespoon butter, plus more to serve

 - diced chives or green onion, to garnish (optional)

 - Add a steamer basket to the Instant Pot.
-Add the garlic and cauliflower.
+Add the garlic, cauliflower and water.

 - Seal the lid and turn the steam valve to the sealing position.